 - Posted by: admin

-- Category: Healthcare
+- Category: AI, Machine Learning

 Gone are the days when cutting-edge Artificial Intelligence was depicted as a fascinating phenomenon only possible in sci-fi movies and films, impossible in real life.
 Today, Artificial Intelligence and Machine Learning has found its way into our everyday lives in innumerable ways- voice assistants, smart devices, personalized online searches and much more.
 So it is only logical for AI to foray into the healthcare sector, which has a tremendous impact on each and every human life.

 Artificial Intelligence and Machine Learning are gaining rapid momentum in the medical world, and here we list some of the uses and benefits of AI in Healthcare: